bobysree/bobysree/README.md

-- 👋 Hi, I’m @bobysree
+- 👋 Hi, I’m @boby
-- 👀 I’m interested in ...
+- 👀 I’m interested in creating software for inspection
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning apex oracle
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on software development
-- 📫 How to reach me ...
+- 📫 How to reach me is platinumglobeconsultants@gmail.com

 <!---
 bobysree/bobysree is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.